Monmouth County Private School – Machine Sewing

 Visiting master seamstress

 The machine sewing class was a great success.
 Students were engaged throughout the course and really enjoyed working on their individual projects.
-Each student completed at least one sewing project, and while time did not allow us to finish the second project, teachers offered their help to student who wished to finish the project during Explore and Wonder.
+Each student completed at least one sewing project, and while time did not allow us to finish the second project, teachers offered their help to students who wished to finish the project during Explore and Wonder.
 Finally, although we had hoped to invite master seamstresses to work with students in a few of the classes, we were unable to procure them.
 However, Marie Badarani, an experienced seamstress, was kind enough to help throughout the course.
 She was an invaluable resource.

 TEACHER: Christi Sandbach